cinnamon-bun/superbus/README.md

 ## When exactly do callbacks run?

-For `sendLater` they are launched on `process.nextTick`, nonblockingly.
+For `sendLater` they are launched with `setImmediate`, nonblockingly.
+This gives the browser event loop time to do other stuff.

 For `sendAndWait`, they are launched synchronously and then awaited using `Promise.all(promises).finally()`.
-This means that synchronous callbacks will run inline, blockingly, and async callbacks will be awaited.
+This means that synchronous callbacks will run inline, blockingly, and async callbacks will be awaited in parallel.

-If you call `sendAndWait` without awaiting it, the synchronous callbacks should still be run blockingly and will complete before `sendAndWait` exits.
+If you accidentally call `sendAndWait` without awaiting it (don't do this), the synchronous callbacks should still be run blockingly and will complete before `sendAndWait` exits.
 The async callbacks will not be awaited; but I think the parts of those functions before the first `await` will be run blockingly.
 TODO: test this more carefully.

 ## Can callback invocations be coalesced or debounced?